xdp-project/bpf-examples/README.md

 BPF programs using libbpf.
 The goal is to make is **easier for developers** to get started coding.

-Most developers struggle to get a working BPF build environment.
+Many developers struggle to get a working BPF build environment.
 The repo enviroment makes it easy to build/compile BPF programs by doing the necessary libbpf setup transparently and detect missing compile dependencies (via the (configure)[configure] script).
 It is a declared goal to **make BPF programming